riverdaleGithub/processing_23_24/2/readme.md

 <details>
 <summary>Peer Review</summary>

-Before moving on, you must have your idea/plan peer-reviewed by three other students, and you will be asked to explain the <a href="https://processing.org/reference/translate_.html"> `translate(x,y)` function</a>, use user input via the mouse, a conditional based on said input, and some pretty shapes 💖
+Before moving on, you must have your idea/plan peer-reviewed by three other students, and you will be asked to know what the <a href="https://processing.org/reference/translate_.html"> `translate(x,y)` function</a> does, use user input via the mouse, use a conditional based on said input, create three unique pretty shapes 💖, pick one artistic aspect, light, color, shadows, etc to focus on, pick one scientific aspect to focus on, stars, planets, moons, gas clouds

-    - When Being reviewed: Create a flow chart of your program logic.
-Then, explain how said logic will represent stage X of our solar system to your peers.
+1. When Being reviewed: Create a flow chart of your program logic.
+Then, explain how said logic will represent stage X, the science aspect, of our solar system, by doing x,y, and z, the artistic aspect, to your peers.
 Record your feedback from peers for credit.

-    - When Reviewing: Provide a grow, glow, and original comment
+2. When Reviewing: Provide a grow, glow, and original comment
 </details>

 ---